Brunch & Batter

 For the Filling

 • Prepare the tomatoes: In a small colander, combine the tomatoes and ¼ teaspoon of salt.
-Let stand for 30 minutes to drain.
+Let them sit for 30 minutes to drain.
 After 30 minutes, pat the tomatoes dry with a paper towel to remove as much water as possible.
+If you want to remove even more water, you can also remove the seeds.

-1 cup halved cherry tomatoes, ¼ teaspoon Kosher or fine sea salt
+1 cup cherry tomatoes, halved and drained*, ¼ teaspoon kosher or fine sea salt

 • While the tomatoes are draining, prepare the leeks: In a medium pan, melt the butter over medium heat.
-Saute the leeks until soft, but not browned- about 4 minutes.
+Sauté the leeks until soft, but not browned- about 4-5 minutes.
 Set aside to cool.

-1 cup thinly sliced leeks, 1 tablespoon unsalted butter
+1 cup thinly sliced leeks (from about 1 medium leek), 1 tablespoon unsalted butter

-• In a medium bowl, combine the eggs, heavy cream, half and half, ½ teaspoon salt, and pepper.
+• In a medium bowl, combine the eggs, heavy cream, half-and-half, ½ teaspoon salt, pepper, and herbs.
 Whisk vigorously until combined.
 Set aside.

-3 large eggs, 1 cup heavy cream (whipping cream), ½ cup half and half, ½ teaspoon Kosher or fine sea salt, ¼ teaspoon fresh ground pepper
+3 large eggs , 1 cup heavy cream (whipping cream), ½ cup half and half, ½ teaspoon kosher or fine sea salt, ¼ teaspoon fresh ground pepper, 2 teaspoon chopped fresh herbs such as dill or basil

 Par Bake the Crust